Olympic History: Beijing 2008, London 2012, Rio 2016

-As a 16-year-old Cate Campbell, who was born in Malawi, returned from Beijing 2008 with two bronze medals.
-She teamed with Libby Trickett (Lenton), Alice Mills and Melanie Schlanger to win a bronze medal in the 4 x 100 metres relay and then finished third behind Britta Steffen, of Germany, and the 41-year-old Dara Torres, from the United States, in the 50 metres freestyle.
+A 16-year-old Cate Campbell, returned from her Olympic debut in Beijing 2008 with two bronze medals.
+She joined Libby Trickett (Lenton), Alice Mills and Melanie Schlanger in the 4x100m relay to win bronze and then finished third in the 50m freestyle.

 Four years later in Rio, Campbell claimed her second gold medal with Australia again crowned Olympic Champions in the 4x100m freestyle.
 The relay team of Emma McKeon, Brittany Elmslie, Cate and her sister Bronte broke the world record in a time of 3:30.65, bettering Australia's previous world-best mark of 3:30.98 set at the 2014 Glasgow Commonwealth Games.
 Cate emulated Dawn Fraser by medalling in the 4x100m relay in three successive Olympic Games.